-Police never released many details of Michelle’s murder but did question several people.
-However, nobody has been charged in Michelle’s murder and the case remains unsolved.
+Police never released many details of Michelle’s murder, but they did question several people.
+However, nobody has been charged in Michelle’s murder, and the case remains unsolved.

 True Crime Diva’s Thoughts

-Both cases happened in broad daylight, near a public school with people around, and both girls had been raped and strangled; their bodies dumped in wooded areas.
-In addition, even though there is a four-year gap in age between the girls, they were similar in appearance – both had brown hair and brown eyes.
+Both cases happened in broad daylight, near a public school with people around, and both girls had been raped and strangled; their bodies were dumped in wooded areas.
+Also, even though there is a four-year gap in age between the girls, they were similar in appearance – both had brown hair and brown eyes.
 Both cases remain unsolved.

 The only real difference is the time of year – Kathleen had just started a full year of school (September) while Michelle had just completed one or was about to (May).

 Norwalk is only about 140 miles southwest of Central Falls.
 I think these two cases could be related due to their many similarities.

 Michelle’s mom told NBC’s Dateline that Michelle would never go off with a stranger, therefore, Michelle must have known her killer.
 It is possible the killer knocked her out somehow right before taking her, not giving Michelle the chance to react and alert others.